POSYDON-code/POSYDON/posydon/unit_tests/README.md

 ## File structure

 As already visible from the commands how to run all unit tests we have a the `unit_tests` directory.
 In there are individual directories to combine several tests into one suite.
 It is a natural choice to reuse the topics used in the code itself.
 For example all the unit tests for files inside `$PATH_TO_POSYDON/posydon/utils` are put in `$PATH_TO_POSYDON/posydon/unit_tests/utils`.
-In those suits, there should be a file for each code file, which is simply extended by the prefix `test_`, e.g. `test_posydonerror.py` contains the unit tests of `posydonerror.py`.
+In those suites, there should be a file for each code file, which is simply extended by the prefix `test_`, e.g. `test_posydonerror.py` contains the unit tests of `posydonerror.py`.
 If the code file is in a subdirectory, may add this to the prefix. *I'd discourage to create deep directory structures inside the `unit_tests`.*

 ## How to add a new unit test